jasonsnider/cakephp-contents-plugin/README.md

 ````

 When set to true in a given action request::hasEditor will apply a WYSIWYG editor to any text area with the class of
 editor.
-The requires either the Parbake theme or TinyMCE with the following code snippet.
+The requires either the JSC theme or TinyMCE with the following code snippet.

 Note: Adjust the JS path accordingly.

 ````
 <?php if(isset($this->request->hasEditor)): ?>
-    <script src="/theme/parbake/js/tinymce/tinymce.min.js"></script>
+    <script src="/theme/jsc/js/tinymce/tinymce.min.js"></script>
     <script>
         tinymce.init({
             selector: ".editor"